PhD Candidate

 About Me

 I am a PhD Candidate at the Cornell University Department of Communication.
-Broadly, my research centers the communication of disability, which I currently examine through projects on participatory disability and neurodiversity arts, higher education accommodations and accessibility, and invisible disability representation through social VR avatars.
+Broadly, my research centers the communication of disability through technology and the arts, which I have examined through projects on disability and neurodiversity arts and disability representation through virtual reality (VR) avatar movement and appearance.

 I am particularly interested in participatory research methods and organized the Spring 2024 "Invisible Aspects of Disability and Neurodiversity" arts exhibition at Cornell.
-As a 2025-2026 Mellon/ACLS Dissertation Innovation Fellow, I will continue this work through field research and an immersive technology-integrated disability and neurodiversity arts exhibition.
+As a 2025 Mellon/ACLS Dissertation Innovation Fellow, I am continuing this work through field research and an extended reality (XR) technology-integrated disability and neurodiversity arts exhibition.

 Prior to Cornell, I earned a B.A. in Psychology with a minor in Theatre Arts from Johns Hopkins University.
 During my time at there, I led projects on the psychological effects of social media use and collaborated with teams on research related to memory, interpersonal relationships, and well-being.